Now Accepting Fall 2016 Applications!

 Tuition (in district and out of district) is based on the permanent residence of the student.
 Click here for current rates.

 All credits earned through dual enrollment classes will be part of your official GRCC college transcript.

-Please download the dual enrollment brochure and read the information below for admission criterea, how to apply, and information sessions for students and parents.
+Please download the Dual Enrollment brochure and read the information below for admission criteria, how to apply, and information sessions for students and parents.

 High School students who qualify are:

 - Enrolled in at least one high school class and pursuing a high school diploma

 - Maintaining a high school cumulative GPA of 2.5 or higher.
 If the student has not yet established a high school transcript, the application will be reviewed on a case by case basis to be decided by both the high school counselor and GRCC's Academic Outreach Office.